Bitmul/DirectDraw-Practice/README.md

 # DirectDraw-Practice
 First Ddraw Project.

-Code refactoring scheduled on this year.
+Unity transplantation scheduled on this year.